derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 2. `imageToToggle` - custom identifier for referencing a value by name
 3. `=` - *assignment operator* that assigns the value on its right to the identifer on its left
 4. `document.getElementById('image-to-toggle')` - browser API for referencing a specific HTML element
-5. `;` - character reserved by JavaScript denoting the end of a code statement
+5. `;` - character reserved by JavaScript denoting the explicit end of a code statement

 The above five parts work together to assign the resulting value from the `document.getElementById()` browser API call to an `imageToToggle` identifier.
 In subsequent code, the identifier can be used as a shortcut to reference the actual element object and then use its API.
 It is worth noting that every use of `imageToToggle` could be replaced with `document.getElementById('image-to-toggle')`.
 This approach would *work*, but it would be *less right* because we'd be doing the same work more times than needed.